 Everywhere across the globe, teachers’ perceptions are perceived to be critical for determining the success of educational policy tools (EPTs), including QA feedback reports.
 The studies conducted in Estonia, Romania, Sweden, Switzerland, and Ukraine show that without adequate systemic support, teachers cannot fully benefit from the QA mechanisms (Janssens et al., 2022).
-UNESCO (2024) similarly emphasizes that reform cannot succeed unless teachers are fully involved, since they are the prime movers of change in the classroom.
+UNESCO (2024) similarly emphasises that reform cannot succeed unless teachers are fully involved, since they are the prime movers of change in the classroom.
 According to the OECD (2020), any positive perception on the part of teachers toward QA processes has had a corresponding positive effect on the quality of teaching and student outcomes; thus, trust and buy-in from teachers must accompany any worthwhile reforms in education.

 Different studies from different contexts maintain that teacher attitude is a very important variable in ensuring the success of QA feedback.
 For example, Charalampous and Darra (2023) argued in Greece that constructive feedback enhanced the performance of students, while in Romania, Câmpean et al. (2024) found that affirmative feedback boosted students’ motivation and contributed to an enhancement of a healthy classroom climate.
-In contrast, the Thailand case study by Peungcharoenkun and Waluyo (2024) warned that formalized yet vague feedback impeded the enhancement of teaching, espousing that feedback should always be actionable and contextually sensitive.
+In contrast, the Thailand case study by Peungcharoenkun and Waluyo (2024) warned that formalised yet vague feedback impeded the enhancement of teaching, espousing that feedback should always be actionable and contextually sensitive.
 In Africa, teacher perception dynamics hold special importance.
 Despite the presence of certain QA mechanisms, their effectiveness is often hampered by challenges such as a lack of resources, disjointed inspection activities, and teacher fatigue (Toroma, 2024).
 Checks on teachers’ perception regarding the relevance and usefulness of QA processes, including their fairness, are then followed by discovering whether it is the recommendations from such assessments that find their implementation or their buried in silence.
 Teacher participation would be motivated by feedback that is perceived to be beneficial.
 Irrelevant feedback will be disregarded (Carter et al., 2021) in Rwanda.
 Testimonies about QA deemed punitive Ghanaian (Asamoah et al., 2024) undercut the model of growth in question and thus limit the transformative efficacy of the QA itself.
 Concomitant studies in Nigeria and Kenya also stated that ignorance, undertraining, and negative perceptions of teachers obstruct QA (Okafor et al., 2024; Mwaniki et al., 2018).

 In East Africa, some studies have given evidence concerning positive teachers’ perception of QA reports, yet challenges like scarcity of funding, in-service training, and poor flow of information have been cited (Muchanje, 2020; Kigozi, 2020).
 In Tanzania, research indicates both some rewarding and challenging experiences.
 Teachers acknowledged the QA officers’ contributions; however, they have been beset with issues of irregular school visitation, poor resource allocation to inspectors, and unfair comparison with better-resourced schools (Matete, 2021; Kissa & Wandela, 2022).
 Further limiting factors include quite weak internal QA mechanisms, poor communication generated by insufficient funding, and a lack of training on the use of QA reports (Kitosi, 2021; Ng’hoboko, 2024).
 Although valued for their ability to improve teaching practice, the efficacy of QA feedback reports is often diminished by systemic and contextual barriers (Todres & Alexander, 2024).

-Nevertheless, there exists a gap in understanding the perception and utilization of QA feedback reports by teachers in Tanzania, especially in Morogoro Municipality.
+Nevertheless, there exists a gap in understanding the perception and utilisation of QA feedback reports by teachers in Tanzania, especially in Morogoro Municipality.
 Most of the existing studies looked into the QA implementation hurdles at a macro level (Peter & Mkulu, 2022; Kissa & Wandela, 2022) and remain rather distant from the subjectivist views of teachers about these programs and to what extent their conception may influence their use of QA feedback.
 Teachers might consider QA to be unduly critical, resource-demanding, and extravagantly irrelevant, and these very notions could greatly curtail their willingness to adopt proposed teaching practices.